blazium-engine/blazium-docs/tutorials/xr/setting_up_xr.rst

 .. warning::
     A registered interface means nothing more than that the interface is available, if the interface is not supported by the host system, initialization may fail and return ``false``.
 This can have many reasons and sadly the reasons differ from platform to platform.
 It can be because the user hasn't installed the required software, or that the user simply hasn't plugged in their headset.
 You as a developer must thus react properly on an interface failing to initialize.

-Due to the special requirements for output in XR, especially for head mounted devices that supply different images to each eye, the :ref:`XRServer <class_xrserver>` in Godot will override various features in the rendering system.
-For stand-alone devices this means the final output is handled by the :ref:`XRInterface <class_xrinterface>` and Godot's usual output system is disabled.
-For desktop XR devices that work as a second screen it is possible to dedicate a separate :ref:`Viewport <class_viewport>` to handle the XR output, leaving the main Godot window available for displaying alternative content.
+Due to the special requirements for output in XR, especially for head mounted devices that supply different images to each eye, the :ref:`XRServer <class_xrserver>` in Blazium will override various features in the rendering system.
+For stand-alone devices this means the final output is handled by the :ref:`XRInterface <class_xrinterface>` and Blazium's usual output system is disabled.
+For desktop XR devices that work as a second screen it is possible to dedicate a separate :ref:`Viewport <class_viewport>` to handle the XR output, leaving the main Blazium window available for displaying alternative content.

 .. note::
     Note that only one interface can be responsible for handling the output to an XR device, this is known as the primary interface and by default will be the first interface that is initialized.
-Godot currently thus only supports implementations with a single headset.
+Blazium currently thus only supports implementations with a single headset.
     It is possible, but increasingly uncommon, to have a secondary interface, for example to add tracking to an otherwise 3DOF only device.

 There are three XR specific node types that you will find in nearly all XR applications: